kshaikh01/Sharedrepo-final/README.md

 # terraform-modules-datadog-catalog
 Generates map objects defining datadog monitors/dashboards so that it can be passed into 'teraform-modules-datadog' to generate resources in datadog.

+## Monitors
+Default catalog monitors can be found in `monitors` directory.
+Monitor key names in return object have the format "{service_name}/{resource_type}/{monitor_name}" where:
+- service_name: The key name within `attributes`
+- resource_type: The directory name within `monitors` directory
+- monitor_name: File name within `monitors/{resource_type} without the extension
+`custom_monitors` map can override default catalog monitor definitions by using key name "{resource_type}/{monitor_name}" For each `attributes` in monitor map, optional parameter, notification_targets, can also be passed in to override the value passed to module through notification_targets variable.

 # usage #
 ```hcl
 # Generate Monitor Map